pnp/cli-microsoft365/docs/manual/docs/cmd/aad/oauth2grant/oauth2grant-list.md

 `--debug`|Runs command with debug logging

 !!! important
-    Before using this command, connect to Azure Active Directory Graph, using the [aad connect](../connect.md) command.
+    Before using this command, log in to Azure Active Directory Graph, using the [aad login](../login.md) command.

 ## Remarks

-To get information about service principal OAuth2 permission grants, you have to first connect to Azure Active Directory Graph using the [aad connect](../connect.md) command, eg. `aad connect`.
+To get information about service principal OAuth2 permission grants, you have to first log in to Azure Active Directory Graph using the [aad login](../login.md) command, eg. `aad login`.

 In order to list existing OAuth2 permissions granted to a service principal, you need its `objectId`.
 You can retrieve it using the [aad sp get](../sp/sp-get.md) command.